warrence/rongta-capacitor-thermal-printer/docs/interfaces/BluetoothPrintPlugin.md

 > **begin**(): `this`

+Resets the print queue while clearing all formatting.

 #### Returns

 `this`

-#### Category Description

-Resets the print queue while clearing all formatting.

 #### See